 Digital Health Investor

-Previously, Kristi was the SVP of Corporate Strategy for Orbita, where she serves on the advisory board, and also served as Head of Emerging Technology at Cedars-Sinai Health System where she served as an advisor on new and emerging technology and launched the Cedars-Sinai Accelerator Powered by Techstars.
+Previously, she was the Senior Vice President of Corporate Strategy for Orbita, where she serves on the advisory board, and also served as Head of Emerging Technology at Cedars-Sinai Health System, where she was an advisor on new and emerging technology and launched the Cedars-Sinai Accelerator Powered by Techstars.

-Kristi has worked for provider systems, technology startups, and cross-vertical health organizations (including the Robert Wood Johnson Foundation, Healthspottr, and the US Department of Health and Human Services Office of the National Coordinator for Health IT).
+Ebong has worked for provider systems, technology startups, and cross-vertical health organizations (including the Robert Wood Johnson Foundation, Healthspottr, and the U.S. Department of Health and Human Services Office of the National Coordinator for Health IT).
 She spent time in management consulting for #1 KLAS-ranked Stockamp & Associates, where she led operational and revenue performance improvement for hospital systems.
-Kristi started her career working in implementation and product development at Epic Systems, focused on electronic health record deployment across hospital systems.
+She started her career working in implementation and product development at Epic Systems, focused on electronic health record deployment across hospital systems.